The Work

 The herringbone scarf that sold 17 a day.

 Bhavna Rishi London's herringbone wool scarves became one of Fenwick's fastest-moving independent label products.
-At peak, the scarf sold seventeen pieces a day — a result of getting the fundamentals right: fabric weight, price point, seasonal colour, and the kind of presentation a Fenwick buyer trusts.
-The Centre Parcs reorder story — five days' notice, 100 buffer pieces dispatched — is one of those production decisions that looks obvious in hindsight and is only possible with the right systems in place.
+At peak, the scarf sold seventeen pieces a day, a result of getting the fundamentals right: fabric weight, price point, seasonal colour, and the kind of presentation a Fenwick buyer trusts.
+The scarf came in a bespoke colourburst gift box which was loved by each customer and adored by the Fenwick staff.
+Even to date, anyone who had purchased the scarf has kept the box for safekeeping.
+The box packaging was inspired by one of our travels and transformed into multiple colour bursts.

 2019